Riverbank Pedestrian Accident Lawyer

 - Always use the sidewalk whenever possible.
 If you can’t, stay along the curb and face traffic.
-Stay off highways and other areas that are restricted because they increase the danger.
+Stay off highways and other restricted areas because they increase the danger.

 - Being alert to your surroundings is an important safety measure.

 - Never cross in the middle of the street because drivers don’t expect to see you there.
 Always use a corner to cross.
-One with a crosswalk and signals is much safer even if you have to walk an extra block to reach it.
+One with a crosswalk and signals is much safer, even if you must walk an extra block to reach it.